19 Free Things to Do in Halifax

 19. Scott Manor House Museum

 At Scott Manor House Museum, you can take a step back in time and see how people lived in the 18th century.
-The museum is in a Georgian-style house built in 1768, which makes it one of the oldest houses still standing in Halifax.
+The museum is in a Georgian-style house built around 1770, which makes it one of the oldest houses still standing in Halifax.
 Admission is free, but donations are recommended.

 Hours of operation: